Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/_Prologue.md

 "Good, I hoped you would," the father said.
 He turned to Ljörn, the other son.
 "You?"

 Ljörn didn't think it was a good idea.
-"I... don't think-" he started, but was cut off by Alfrir.
+"I... don't think-," he started, but was cut off by Alfrir.

 "Ljörn, think about it!
 We could become-"